zackhanni/soundslikesoma/_services/music-video-production.md

 The typical 2-3 minute music videos only cost between $200-$300

-Please have **examples of your favorite music videos** or effects you like so we can clearly understand your vision and edit more quickly!
+Please have **examples of your favorite music videos** or effects you like, so we can clearly understand your vision and edit more quickly!

 <p>{% include booking-buttons/contact.html %}</p>